CONRAD (Control by Radio) Post Nuclear Strike Government Communications

 100. If the exercise envisages the testing or use of military circuits in SRHQs, application is to be made to the Secretary UKCICC(H), who will request authority from the Home Office and (if access is authorised) notify any special requirements concerning dress / use of military vehicles etc. .....

 Each GATEWAY needed connections into the peacetime network to handle calls, if any part of it remained serviceable.
 These landlines needed to be set up well in advance of the war situation.
 If they were set up at the actual location it would disclose the position of the GATEWAY to be adopted in war.
-In order maintain secrecy, the landline circuit were terminated at pre-designated pick up points.
+In order to maintain secrecy, the landline circuit were terminated at pre-designated pick up points.
 Each pickup point had one telephone circuit to a Military Zone or Group Switching Centre and one telegraph circuit to a TASS terminal.
-Note: TASS is the acronym for the military Teleprinter Automatic Switching System, in use at that time and should not be confused with a similar acronym used by the British Post Office to delivery telegrams.
 Post Strike, these two circuits would be extended by radio links to the actual location of the GATEWAY unit.
+Note: TASS is the acronym for the military Teleprinter Automatic Switching System, in use at that time, but should not be confused with the network used by the British Post Office to deliver telegrams, having the same acronym.

 Avoiding EMP Damage During the Nuclear Strike Phase